-Even people who would gladly make use of text-to-give services will often need several prompts, a clear guide, guided instruction, and a setup tutorial just to get started.
+Even people who would gladly make donations via text message will often need several prompts, a clear guide, guided instruction, and a setup tutorial just to get started.

-That’s why I’ve provided you with seven easy-to-use hacks that you can implement into your church life that will boost your text-to-give donations.
+That’s why I’ve provided you with seven easy-to-use hacks that you can implement into your church life that will boost your text giving and mobile fundraising donations.

-The next time your church has a giving campaign, don’t just mention it during church.
+If your church has a giving campaign or upcoming fundraising events, don’t just mention it during church.

-Ask people to pull out their phones and give.
+Ask people to pull out their phones and make a mobile donation